ntnhut/LeetSolve/docs/source/Binary_Search/378_Kth_Smallest_Element_in_a_Sorted_Matrix_int.md

 1. The code initializes a `priority_queue` named `q`, which is a min-heap.
 This min-heap will be used to keep track of the smallest `k` elements encountered in the matrix.

-2. The code uses two nested loops to iterate through the elements of the matrix.
+2. The code uses two nested loops to iterate through the matrix elements.
 The outer loop iterates over each row, and the inner loop iterates over each column within the row.

 3. For each element in the matrix (represented by `matrix[row][col]`), the code pushes it into the priority queue `q`.
 This operation effectively adds the element to the heap while maintaining the heap property (smallest element at the top).